Thread Pinning¶

 For NUMA architectures, it is important to specify thread pinning at the

-construction of the runtime::Sequence
+construction of the runtime::Sequence/runtime::Pipeline object to

 guarantee that the data will be allocated and initialized on the right